First-principles screening of materials with extreme effective masses: Results

 \subsection{Screening and Filtering Criteria}

 The first stage of the workflow consists of filtering the \num{34198} structures in the MC3D database \cite{HuberSebastiaan2022MaterialsMC3D} to retain only systems suitable for effective-mass analysis.
 Figure \ref{fig:sankey} summarizes the full screening pipeline.
-At the very beginning all magnetic materials and those for which Wannierization failed were discarded to form the starting dataset for this work.
-Then, we begin by removing metallic systems, identified as those with PBEsol band gaps smaller than 0.04 eV, since a meaningful conductivity effective mass cannot be defined in the absence of a band edge.
+At the very beginning, only non-magnetic materials are selected.
+Then, structures were discarded if the construction of maximally localized Wannier functions or the subsequent semiclassical Boltzmann transport calculations (using BoltzWann) failed, forming the starting dataset for this work.
+Afterwards, we begin by removing metallic systems, identified as those with Kohn-Sham band gaps at the PBEsol level smaller than 0.04 eV, since a meaningful conductivity effective mass cannot be defined in the absence of a band edge.
 This step reduces the dataset to \num{11039} insulating compounds.

-To simplify the subsequent analysis and limit the chemical complexity, we further restrict the dataset to materials containing at most three distinct chemical elements.
-This criterion, although seemingly strict, excludes only a modest number of entries, leaving \num{6879} compounds.
+To simplify the subsequent analysis and limit chemical complexity, we further restrict the dataset to materials containing at most three distinct chemical elements.
+This criterion, although strict, excludes only a 4160, leaving \num{6879} compounds.
 Among these, materials containing hydrogen must be treated with caution: hydrogen positions are often poorly resolved in experimental crystal structures, leading to structural uncertainties and unreliable DFT structural optimization.
-We therefore discard H-containing compounds, resulting in a final high-quality dataset of \num{6372} structures ready for transport analysis (green branch in Fig. \ref{fig:sankey}).
+We therefore discard H-containing compounds, resulting in a high-quality dataset of \num{6372} structures ready for transport analysis (green branch in Fig. \ref{fig:sankey}).